daltare/pollution-and-prejudice/README.md

 through D (Hazardous).
-Those assessments often included explicit references to both the racial makeup of a neighborhood’s population and the environmental conditions in and around that neighborhood as important factors in assigning each neighborhoods’ grade.
+Those assessments often included explicit references to both the racial makeup of a neighborhood’s population and the environmental conditions in and around that neighborhood as important factors in assigning each neighborhood’s grade.

-Our goal is to assess whether or not present-day pollution burdens and vulnerability to the effects of pollution (due to socioeconomic conditions) in those neighborhoods assessed by the HOLC in the 1930s tend show any association with their historical HOLC grade.
+Our goal is to analyze whether or not present-day pollution burdens, as well as vulnerability to the effects of pollution (due to socioeconomic conditions), tend to show any association with historical HOLC grade in neighborhoods assessed by the HOLC in the 1930s.
 In other words, we are exploring whether historical HOLC grade continues to be a possible predictor of present-day environmental and socioeconomic conditions.
 We also explore the present-day racial / ethnic makeup of those neighborhoods, to assess whether racial disparities by HOLC grade tend to persist today.

 ## Data Sources